sozgur/food_recipe_web_app/README.md

-# Food Recipe Wep App
+# Food Recipe Web App

 A web application that people can share their own recipes with has an their own account and follow the other users for easy to access favorite cooker's recipes via following.